 If you recognize these kinds of people in your life, it can be difficult to know what to do.
-Giving up a friend is never easy, but neither are the reckless financial habits some of them can encourage.
-Here are a few examples of financially dangerous friends and how to handle them.
+Giving up a friend is never easy, but neither is the reckless financial habits some of them can encourage.
+Here are a few examples of financially challenging friends and how to handle them.

 1.)
 Party every night

 It’s great to blow off steam with friends or coworkers at a happy hour every once in a while.
 The chance to cut loose and catch up after a hard week of work is a real treat.
 The keyword here, though, is “occasional.”
 Some friends may struggle with that word.

 When your friends want to turn every night into an “epic” one and they want you to come along to dinner, drinks, movies, concerts, and other expensive outings, costs add up quickly.
 Even a $20 bar bill every night can drain more than $5,000 out of your savings in a year!
 Without being rude, what can you do?

 First, try suggesting lower-cost alternatives.
 Instead of drinking at a bar, you and your friends could go running at a park or play tennis at the gym.
 These are less costly than sitting around with drinks — and they’re healthier options too!
 If drinks are the order of the day, look for “BYOB” events that will let you have fun without breaking the bank.
 You can also volunteer to be the designated driver, keeping your friends safe and saving money along the way.

 Second, set firm limits.
 When you do decide to go out with the “party animal” in your group of friends, develop an exit strategy in advance.
 It’s not rude to have one drink and call it a night.
 Your friends might hassle you about it, but true friends will respect your boundaries.